 Children suffer the most with the widening disparity between rich and poor in Hong Kong.
-Children hit the highest poverty rate 27.4%7 in Hong Kong.
-Living standards and development opportunities for their children are sadly compromised.

-of population was provided by the Hong Kong Council of Social Service (September 2007) The General Introduction of the low-income families in Hong Kong

-7 Figure for children under 15, from the Hong Kong Census and Statistics Department, 2007

-There are $320,000^8$ children under 18 living in poverty.
-They have to do their homework on their beds and earn their living at night collecting discarded paper, cartons and tins, in the center of affluent Hong Kong.
-It was found that poor children are mal-nutritioned in Hong Kong.
+The child poverty rate in 2011 was $26.3\%^7$ in Hong Kong.
+Living standards and development opportunities for these children are sadly compromised.
+There are $281,900^8$ children age under 18 living in poverty.
+They have to do their homework on their beds and earn their living at night collecting discarded paper, cartons and tins, in the center of an affluent Hong Kong.
+According to the recent research conducted by Society for Community Organization, it was found that one-fourth (25.2%) of the respondents of poor children have experienced starvation due to poverty and over one-fifth (20.9%) of the respondents expressed that they did not have three meals regularly every day9.

 There is no comprehensive child policy or any mechanism to implement the Convention on the Rights of Child since it was applicable to Hong Kong in 1994.
-The right of poor child is severely undermined.
+The rights of poor children are severely undermined.
 The general principles of non-discrimination, the best interests of the child, right to survival and development as well as participation from the Convention are not adopted in the policy formulation of the Hong Kong SAR Government.